EddyVerbruggen/nativescript-local-notifications/README.md

     body: 'Recurs every minute until cancelled',
     ticker: 'The ticker',
     badge: 1,
+    groupedMessages:["The first", "Second", "Keep going", "one more..", "OK Stop"] //android only groupSummary:"Summary of the grouped messages above" //android only
     ongoing: true, // makes the notification ongoing (Android only)
     smallIcon: 'res://heart.png',
     interval: 'minute',